jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "He who controls the past controls the future.
 He who controls the present controls the past." - George Orwell (from *1984*)

+"Most people do not listen with the intent to understand; they listen with the intent to reply." - Stephen R. Covey (from *The 7 Habits of Highly Effective People*)

 ## Healthcare

 "Even if you don’t have health insurance in America, you get taken care of.
 That could be defined as universal health care." – Tom Thompson, HHS Secretary, [as quoted by Senator Tom Daschle][1] as an example of politicians being out of touch with the realities of healthcare.